Rtutorials/Rtutorials/README.md

 To whom it may concern,

-I am UC Davis graduate who specializes in the intersection of data, geography, and the environment.
+I am a UC Davis graduate who specializes in the intersection of data, geography, and the environment.
 I have been developing a skillset in R, Python, ArcGIS, and statistical modeling, and this page will be used to house projects both exploratory and educational.